spring-jdbc-crud/simplejdbcmapper/README.md

 ## Spring bean configuration for SimpleJdbcMapper

-SimpleJdbcMapper should always be prepared in a Spring application context and given to services as a bean reference.
+SimpleJdbcMapper should always be prepared in a Spring application context and given to services as a bean reference (Singleton Bean only which is the default).
 It maintains state for example it caches insert/update SQL etc.

 **Note: An instance of SimpleJdbcMapper is thread safe once configured.**